thanasis457/Mooc-platform/README.md

 ## Installation
 ### For windows:

-Head over to: (link to be added) and download the x86 file
+A link is going to be added in the future.

 ### For mac:

-Head over to: and downlaod the darwin app
+A link is going to be added in the future.

 ### For linux:

-Download the AppImage file.
+A link is going to be added in the future.

 ## Running from source: